 Students need to be supervised at all times during the Biological Diversity Study Day.
 There is no set supervision ratio, however we allow free entry for teachers and accompanying adults at the ratio of 1:10 for secondary school groups and 1:1 for students with additional needs.

-Click here or on the booking link above to go to our bookings page.
+Click on the 'Book now' link above to go to our bookings page.

 Dates will be allocated on a first-in-best-dressed system.

 Once you have been allocated a session, you will be sent a Booking Confirmation.
 Please ensure all other teachers involved in the excursion have a copy of this.

 Final booking numbers must be confirmed at least 14 days prior to the scheduled visit.

 A tax invoice will be issued prior to your visit based on Final Confirmation details.

 Changes and cancellations

 Any changes to numbers or cancellations must be made in writing by emailing Group.Bookings@austmus.gov.au before the date for Final Confirmation (14 days prior to your visit).